wptechprodigy/serverless-graphql-starter/README.md

 ## Installation

-Clone the repo either using SSH or HTTPs and run either of the command below (I prefer `yarn` - no hard feelings 👍) to install dependencies:
+Clone the repo either using SSH or HTTPS and run either of the command below (I prefer `yarn` - no hard feelings 👍) to install dependencies:

 ```
 yarn